gowalla/modesty/README.md

 Modesty is a really simple metrics and a/b testing framework that doesn't really do all that much.
 It was inspired by assaf's Vanity (github.com/assaf/vanity).

+## Install

+    gem install modesty

+or in your Gemfile

+    gem 'modesty'

 ## Metrics
 A metric keeps track of things that happen, and ties in and disaggregates many different types of data.
 Define a metric with: